 If you just ran all that and don’t care for a description, just skip ahead to running MultiMC.

-1. Create a new directory at /home/username/MultiMC, and set it as our working direcotry.
+1. Create a new directory at /home/username/MultiMC, and set it as our working directory.

 mkdir ~/MultiMC